desyrani/automated-employee-time-budget/README.md

 **1. Code**

-This folder contains the core logic for the Employee Time Budget system, including scripts for:
+This file contains the core logic for the Employee Time Budget system, including scripts for:
     - Fetching calendar events and syncing them with Google Sheets.
     - Performing calculations for weekly and monthly time budgets.
     - Automating the exclusion of holidays, breaks, and out-of-office activities.